paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-073-export-enhancement.md

 (6) carry out such other duties as are deemed to be appropriate, consistent with the purpose of the TPCC.

-**(c) Strategic plan** To carry out subsection (b) of this section, the TPCC shall develop and implement a governmentwide strategic plan for Federal trade promotion efforts.
+**(c) Strategic plan** To carry out subsection (b), the TPCC shall develop and implement a governmentwide strategic plan for Federal trade promotion efforts.
 Such plan shall—

 (1) establish a set of priorities for Federal activities in support of United States exports and explain the rationale for the priorities;